alixlb/DH150---Fall-2020/README.md

 After testing the wireframes & wireflow on a participant, I revised my wireframe and ended up with this low-fidelity prototype:
 ![revised wireframe prototype](./wireframe_revised.png)

-After testing the wirefram  I have found multiple areas of confusion for the customer:
+After testing the wireframe, I found multiple areas of confusion for the customer:
 * **The interaction sequence** was unclear and lacked arrows or more obvious pathways.
   * Solution: I will first take out the navigation bar on the home page and add an arrow to symbolize that the "more filter option" is a dropdown menu on the search page.
 * **Search bar** on the quiz seemed confusing to the user.
   * Solution: Replace the search bar with multiple choice questions.
 * There was confusion over the fact the **star next to a grade out of five** was an insight on what others had thought of the workout.
   * Solution: Change it to a 5 star system and write (# of reviews) next to it to showcase what people have thought of the workout.
-* What I had planed as a profile page, she saw as a page solely for **classes one was registered for.**
+* What I had planned as a profile page, she saw as a page solely for **classes one was registered for.**
   * Solution: Through her confusion, I was reminded of the recall vs recognition heuristic principle and realize it might be more useful to keep this link to a profile page as simply that but add a icon (probably of a heart) on the naviagtion bar where people could easily access their favorite classes.

+***From low-fidelity prototype, I was able to see if my website flow and functionalities will work as intended.
+I was then able to get feedback from user of how easy was the website main frames easy to navigate through.
+The user did find some pain points which was I was then able to rectify to create a seamless user expeirence.
+I know need to add the design and interactions by creating a high-fidelity prototype. ***

 ## High-Fidelity Prototype

 This high-fidelity prototype is a great way to incorportate all the research I have done over the last 6 weeks into one final mockup.
-By building this prototype, I aim to get design a website and see what are the usability aspects (color contrast, heuristic principles,etc) that need to be improve.
-I also am trying to guage what is the most intuitive flow possible for my target audience.
+By building this prototype, I aim to createa website focusing on usability and user-centered design.
+I also am trying to gauge what is the most intuitive flow possible for my target audience and hope through evaluation and revision and will achieve it.

-#### Graphical Design Interface - Decision making

-My decision making process too place in multiple steps.
-I first decided to create 3 prototypes.
-Each had similar structural organization based on the low-fidelity model I create last week but varied in color scheme, typography and images.
-For the color scheme, I looked at some accessibilty color palettes that normally would have a large enough color contrast ratio that I later rested (see **accessibility section** below).
-I then played around with multiple typographies before landing on 3 different 2-3 font combo.
-Once I had created the prototypes, I checked accessibility and then did an impression test to see what my target audience thought of my prototypes.
-From there, I choose my final Graphical Design protoype

 ###  Interactive High-Fidelity Prototype

 #### Screen Designs
-Here are some of the most important screens of my website.
+Here are some of the most main frames of my website.
 They all have the same look and feel and are related by a lof of different passways.

 |![home page](./assignment7/home.png)|![search page](./assignment7/search.png)|![workout](./assignment7/workout.png)|
 |--------------|----------|---------------|